Phase 40 Announced

 - Have demonstrated the capability to deliver emergency food and/or shelter programs.

 All agencies applying for EFSP funds must provide their UEI number and FEIN in their applications.
 Failure to provide these numbers will prevent or delay the release of funds to agencies.
 The numbers may be obtained, as follows:

 - Unique Entity Identifier (UEI) Number: UEI numbers are issued at SAM.gov.

 - Federal Employer Identification Number (FEIN): FEIN numbers are issued by the Internal Revenue Service (IRS) at no cost.
 Learn how to apply for a FEIN online.

 Any nonprofit, faith-based or local government agency that provides food and shelter services may apply for funds.
 Current or former EFSP participation is not required for participation.

 EFSP funds must be used to supplement food and shelter services and may not be used as seed money for new programs.
-Agencies may receive funds to provide food, shelter and supportive services, including, but not limited to:
+Agencies may receive funds to provide food, shelter and supportive services, including:

-The National EFSP Board has prepared a webinar, Overview and Guidance: Phase 39 and ARPA-R Funding, to provide additional information to interested agencies.
+The National EFSP Board has prepared a webinar, Overview and Guidance: Phase 40, to provide additional information to interested agencies.